eval-exec/ckb-sdk-rust/README.md

 - RPC access to CKB nodes
 - Data structure definitions for various concepts within CKB
-- Support for assembling transactions
+- Support for assembling CKB transactions
-- Signature unlocking support for commonly used lock scripts.
+- Signature unlocking support for commonly used [lock scripts](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#lock-script).

 These features allow for seamless interaction with CKB and facilitate the development of decentralized applications on the CKB network.